Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Observing strategy and data reduction

+We obtained polarised spectra and polarised images at eight HWP angles $22.5^\circ$ apart.
 Standard stars with zero degrees of polarisation were used to correct the instrumental polarisation.
-Standard stars with a high degree of polarisation were used to correct the position angle.
+Standard stars with a high degree of polarisation were used to correct the PA.
 Polarisation standards were observed with the same instrumental setup as astronomical objects on the same nights.

 The spectra are reduced using IRAF \citep{1993ASPC...52..173T} in the standard way, including bias removal and wavelength calibration.
 For the spectropolarimetric data reduction, our research group created dedicated IRAF scripts.
 For better comparison with catalogue values in the V filter, we used the extracted $P_V$ and $\theta_{V}$ from spectra using the IRAF SBAND procedure.